Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Applications in information theory and related topics

-The {\em strong converse} for the DBC, due to Ahlswede, G\'acs and K\"orner \cite{Ahlswede_Gacs_Korner}, states that allowing for nonvanishing probabilities of error does not enlarge the achievable region: \begin{theorem}[Strong converse for the DBC] \end{theorem} Before proceeding with the formal proof of this theorem, we briefly describe the way in which the blowing up lemma enters the picture.
-The main idea is that, given any code, one can ``blow up'' the decoding sets in such a way that the probability of decoding error can be as small as one desires (for large enough $n$).
-Of course, the blown-up decoding sets are no longer disjoint, so the resulting object is no longer a code according to the definition given earlier.
-On the other hand, the blowing-up operation transforms the original code into a {\em list code} with a subexponential list size, and one can use Fano's inequality to get nontrivial converse bounds.
+The {\em strong converse} for the DM-DBC, due to Ahlswede, G\'acs and K\"orner \cite{Ahlswede_Gacs_Korner}, states that allowing for nonvanishing probabilities of error does not enlarge the achievable region: \begin{theorem}[Strong converse for the DM-DBC] \end{theorem} Before proceeding with the formal proof of this theorem, we briefly describe the way in which the blowing-up lemma enters the picture.
+The main idea is that, given an arbitrary code, one can ``blow up'' the decoding sets in such a way that the probability of decoding error can be as small as one desires (for large enough $n$).
+Of course, the blown-up decoding sets are no longer disjoint, so the resulting object is no longer a code according to Definition~\ref{def:codes for DM-DBC}.
+On the other hand, the blowing-up operation transforms the original code into a {\em list code} with a subexponential list size, and one can use a generalization of Fano's inequality for list decoding (see Appendix~\ref{app:Fano_list}) to get nontrivial converse bounds.